 Digital Millennium Copyright Act (DMCA) Notice

-If you believe that material available on our sites, such as WordPress.com, infringes on your copyright(s), please notify us by providing a DMCA notice.
-Upon receipt of a complete and valid notice, we will remove the material and make a good faith attempt to contact the user who uploaded or embedded the material by email.
+If you believe that material available on our sites, including those hosted at WordPress.com, infringes on your copyright(s), please notify us by providing a DMCA notice.
+Upon receipt of a valid and complete notice, we will remove the material and make a good faith attempt to contact the user who uploaded the material by email.

-Your DMCA Notice will be forwarded to the party that made the material available or to third parties such as ChillingEffects.org.
+Your DMCA notice will be forwarded to the party that made the material available, and also may be sent to third parties such as ChillingEffects.org.

 Please follow these steps to file a notice: